 Is it a list of application security risks?
 Or a list of technical vulnerabilities?
 Can each of the Top 10 be tested with automated tools?
-Is the intended audience penetration testers, software engineers or software architects?
+Is the intended audience penetration testers, software engineers, or software architects?

 Adding insecure design as the new number 4 risk has been central to some of the contention about the Top 10’s focus, but we think it’s a great move — even if knowing whether you’ve addressed the issue may be a little confusing.
-Raising the visibility and importance of secure design practices will certainly help with managing risks in your organisation.
+Raising the visibility and importance of secure design practices will certainly help with managing risks in your organization.

-With this latest iteration of the Top 10, its authors have done their best to be clear about its purpose, saying “The OWASP Top 10 is primarily an awareness document.”
+With this latest iteration of the Top 10, its authors have done their best to be clear about its purpose, saying, “The OWASP Top 10 is primarily an awareness document.”

 Which you can also read as “not an implementation document”.
 If you need to implement technical validation or testing automation, try the OWASP Application Security Verification Standard (ASVS) instead.